skysqlinc/skysql-docs/docs/Connecting to Sky DBs/Connect using ODBC.md

 ## Overview

-Application developers can use MariaDB Connector/ODBC to establish a data source for client connections with MariaDB database products.
+Application developers can use MariaDB Connector/ODBC to establish a data source for client connections with SkySQL.

 The method for configuring the data source varies between operating systems.